usualboringuy/Stock-Market-Simulator/README.md

   - Never blank: intraday/daily fallbacks
 - Live polling (10s) during market hours (gated by /api/health), “Auto” follow mode:
   - When market opens: stays on your chosen range (doesn’t force LIVE)
-  - When market closes: if you are on LIVE, it switches to 1D (or your chosen fallback)
+  - When market closes: if you are on LIVE, it switches off Auto toggle

 ---